Rita, Sue and Bob Too

 Rita, Sue and Bob Too (stylised as Rita, Sue and Bob too!) is a 1987 British comedy-drama film directed by Alan Clarke and starring Michelle Holmes, Siobhan Finneran, George Costigan, and Lesley Sharp.
-Set in Bradford, West Yorkshire, the film is about two teenage schoolgirls who end up having a sexual affair with a married man.
-It was written by Andrea Dunbar, who adapted the film from two of her stage plays: Rita Sue and Bob Too (1982) and The Arbour (1980), which were first performed at the Royal Court Theatre in London.
-The plays were loosely based on Dunbar's experiences growing up in the council housing at Buttershaw.
+Set in Bradford, West Yorkshire, it follows two teenage schoolgirls who end up having a sexual affair with a married man.
+It was written by Andrea Dunbar, who adapted the film from two of her stage plays: Rita Sue and Bob Too (1982) and The Arbor (1980), which were first performed at the Royal Court Theatre in London.
+The plays were loosely based on Dunbar's experiences growing up in council housing in Buttershaw.

 The strapline of the film was "Thatcher's Britain with her knickers down."
-It received a divisive reaction at the time of its release.
-Still, over time the film has become a cult hit for its depiction of working class life in Britain during the 1980s.
-In 2017, Rita, Sue and Bob Too was given a digital restoration by the British Film Institute.
+It met with polarised reactions at the time of its release, but has since become a cult hit for its depiction of working-class life in Britain during the 1980s.
+In 2017, it was given a digital restoration by the British Film Institute.

 Plot

-Rita and Sue are two teenage girls in their final year of school who live on a run-down council estate in Bradford, West Yorkshire.
-They babysit for Bob and Michelle, a middle class couple who live in a better part of town.
+Rita and Sue are two teenage girls in their final year of school who live on a run-down council estate in Bradford.
+They babysit for Bob and Michelle, a middle-class couple who live in a better part of town.
 While driving the girls home, Bob stops on the Yorkshire moors and complains about his wife's lack of interest in sex.
 He proposes sex with both girls.
 They happily agree, and an affair between the three of them begins.

 Michelle suspects his infidelity, due to a past affair and finding his packet of condoms.
 Bob denies having relations with either Sue or Rita, and the girls also try to assuage her suspicions.
 Later, Rita and Sue meet Bob again, but he cannot get an erection, embarrassing himself and leaving them unsatisfied.
 He takes them to a club where Michelle's friend, Mavis, sees them together.
 Bob warns the girls that Mavis will surely tell Michelle.

 The next day, Mavis does so, and Michelle gets Mavis to drive her to Rita's house.
 Michelle drags Rita out of her house and takes her to confront Sue at her home.
 Bob also arrives, and an argument erupts which also involves Sue's parents, causing a scene in front of all the neighbours.
 After Bob and Sue's drunken father almost come to blows, Rita's brothers come to rescue her on their motorbikes.
 Michelle goes home, angrily ransacks the house, and then leaves Bob for good, taking the children with her.

 The next day, Rita informs Sue that, although they only have two remaining weeks of school, she is dropping out because she is pregnant with Bob's child.
 She admits to having seen Bob a few times without Sue, and says she is moving in with him now that Michelle has left him.
 When Bob arrives to collect Rita, Sue is enraged and tells them both to get lost.